 This is a delightful read of narratives of the lives of Children in their formative years from1900 to 1970.
 Some of the stories portray a hard life as we would see it today

-Van Diemen’s Land…An Aboriginal History by Murray Johnson and Ian McFarlane
+Van Diemen’s Land…An Aboriginal History of Tasmania by Murray Johnson and Ian McFarlane

 This book is a study of the history and the deprivation of liberty of the Tasmanian Aboriginal Groups by the European Invaders.
 It is a compelling read and a sober thought provoker.
 Quote by Henry Reynolds: A study that will remain essential and relevant for years to come